 - Selenium: found in Brazil nuts, poultry, eggs

 3. …to help Water-Soluble Waste leave the body via Large Intestine!

 - Dietary fiber: up your vegetables intake so that the waste can bind in the large intestine

 All in all, it’s unfortunate that hormonal imbalances are often ‘treated’ with hormonal replacement therapy.
 It’s not uncommon for doctors to prescribe birth control pills or other synthetic hormones to treat your symptoms.
 By now you know that this does NOT solve the underlying problem.
 A lot of symptoms caused by hormones can be fixed naturally by addressing diet and lifestyle first, before turning to medicine.

 You no longer have to accept feeling anything less than the most productive, energetic and happy version of yourself.

 For years I struggled with PMS.
 My cycles were as short as 17 days.
 I was feeling down, held fluids for days, and woke up bathing in my own sweat.
 On top of that, I felt like someone was stabbing my breast tissue with hundreds of knives.
 But my PMS issues have disappeared ever since I changed my diet & lifestyle.
 And if I can do it, you can do it too.
 Can’t wait to get started and seeing real results?
 Learn to eat the right nutrients and adopt the best lifestyle habits for your body type to fix YOUR hormones and feel good again with The Personal Body Reset.

 Do you think estrogen dominance is causing your PMS, weight gain and other health problems?
-You can now join me in my latest free webinar Mastering PMS, where I’m going to show how to eat and live to battle your estrogen dominance, stop PMS and create a body and life you love.
+You can now join me in my latest free webinar The PMS Cure, where I’m going to show how to eat and live to battle your estrogen dominance, stop PMS and create a body and life you love.